Yankees' Devin Williams breaks silence on having to shave his beard

 New York has a lot of new faces in both the bullpen and starting rotation.
 That includes Max Fried, Williams, and others.
 The task is to get the Yankees back to the postseason.
 New York won the AL East last season, racking up dozens of wins with Aaron Judge having a stellar year offensively.

 The Yankees lost Juan Soto this offseason, but return a great deal of talent.
-There's also some new additions in the batting lineup, with Paul Goldschmidt and Cody Bellinger now in pinstripes.
+There's also some new additions to the lineup, with Paul Goldschmidt and Cody Bellinger now in pinstripes.
 Yes, they will also be clean-shaven.

 New York hasn't won a World Series since 2009, and there's a ton of pressure on the club to do just that.
 Manager Aaron Boone is in talks for a contract extension, and the team may not give one to him.
 The Yankees are simply used to winning, and it hasn't happened in a long time.